PellegrinoA/FPGA/README.md

 # FPGA
-Academic and personal project in VHDL
+Academic and personal projects in VHDL